Q. Does the College offer VCE classes?

 Q. How often is there a school newsletter?

-A. A fortnightly newsletter, The Harvest, is issued to the youngest student in each family, on Wednesdays.
+A. A monthly newsletter, The Harvest, and a weekly brief is issued to each family, on Wednesdays.
 The newsletter is the main vehicle of communication for the College.
 Please contact the office if you would like to receive the newsletter via email.

 Q. Can students catch a bus to school?